This Div is a JS Trigger

 Resources

-Law Society of Upper Canada “Practice management: Guide to Opening Your Practice for Lawyers” and "Professional Management Practice Management Guideline"
+Law Society of Upper Canada “Practice management: Guide to Opening Your Practice for Lawyers” and “Professional Management Practice Management Guideline

 Law Society of British Columbia “Model policies

-Nova Scotia Barristers’ Society, Code of Professional Conduct [section 3.2: Quality of Service; section 5.1: The Lawyer as Advocate; section 7.2: Responsibility to Lawyers and Others; section 6.3: Equality, Harassment and Discrimination]
+[section 3.2: Quality of Service; section 5.1: The Lawyer as Advocate;

 Law Office Management Professional Standards, Lawyers' Insurance Association of Nova Scotia